-You need to have your project carried out, if not by, at least with someone else, so chances are that one of the first questions you asked yourself was 'Should I hire a freelancer or a software development company?'
+You need to have your project carried out, if not by yourself, at least with someone else, so chances are that one of the first questions you asked yourself was, ‘Should I hire a freelancer or a software development company?’

 First of all, before jumping into hiring your miracle worker, you should give some thought to your idea’s viability in the market.
 Passing over research on customer needs might easily lead to your business failure even before it takes off.
-Delving into what customers expect from a service will get you closer to the desired outcome.
+Dive into what customers expect from a service to get closer to the desired outcome.

 To start with: